JustinCarder/portfolio/README.md

 - [Contact Information](https://github.com/JustinCarder/portfolio/blob/main/README.md#contact-information)

 ## About Me
-Hello I am Justin!
-I have a background in Mechanical Engineering
+Hello!
+I am Justin, a passionate data analyst with a background in Mechanical Engineering and a keen interest in uncovering insights and driving decision-making through data.
+With a strong foundation in statistics, data visualization, and programming, I strive to transform complex data into actionable intelligence.

 ## Education
 Johns Hopkins University: Bachelor of Science - Mechanical Engineering, Aug 2019 - May 2023